Curvature equations coupling symmetric tensors with a metric

 showing that $\si_{ij}$ is an invariant bilinear form.
-By the simplicity of $\g$ there is a constant $c$ such that $\si_{ij} = ch_{ij}$, and tracing this equality shows that $c = |\om|^{2}_{h}/\dim \g$.
-It follows that $(h, \om)$ solves the equations \eqref{stressenergy2}. \end{proof} \end{example}
+By the simplicity of $\g$ there is a constant $\ka$ such that $\si_{ij} = \ka h_{ij}$, and tracing this equality shows that $\ka = |\om|^{2}/\dim \g$.
+It follows that $(h, \om)$ solves the coupled Einstein equations \eqref{stressenergyintro}. \end{proof}

 One expects that in general, and in some cases it can be proved, that the solutions of the coupled Einstein equations \eqref{stressenergyintro} obtained via Theorem \ref{stressenergyexampletheorem} are not solutions of the coupled projectively flat equations \eqref{projectivehiggsintro}.
 The simplest case in which this is easily shown is the following with $G = SU(n)$ for $n > 2$.
 Identify the Lie algebra $\g = \mathfrak{su}(n)$ with the real vector space of $n\times n$ trace-free Hermitian matrices.
 The Killing form $B$ is $B(X, Y) = 2n \tr(XY)$ where $\tr$ is the usual matrix trace.
 Let $h$ be the biinvariant metric determined on $G$ by $-B$.
 The commutative product $X \mlt Y = \j(XY + YX - \tfrac{2}{n}\tr(XY)I)$ determines a completely symmetric trilinear form $\chi(X, Y, Z) = h(X\mlt Y, Z) = -2n\j\tr(XYZ + YXZ)$ with associated cubic form $P(X) = -4n\j \tr(X^{3})$ that is evidently invariant under the adjoint action of $G$.
 The reason for assuming $n > 2$ is that $P(X)$ vanishes identically when $n = 2$.
 On the other hand, when $n > 2$, $P$ is nontrivial.